Fermi-liquid state in $T$*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ revealed via element substitution effects on magnetism: Sample preparation and experimental details

 We performed zero-field (ZF) $\mu$SR measurements using a pulsed positive muon beam on the S1 spectrometers in the Materials and Life Science Experimental Facility (MLF) in J-PARC, Japan, and a spectrometer (CHRONUS) at Port 4 in the RIKEN-RAL Muon Facility (RAL) in the Rutherford Appleton Laboratory, UK.
+Four pellets with a radius of 15 mm were prepared.
+Then, considering the beam size with a radius of 10-15 mm, the four pieces were cut into fan shapes to maximize the sample surface area while minimizing the beam hitting anything other than the sample.
+These four fan-shaped pieces were then arranged in a clover shape on a silver plate.
 All the Zn-LESCO, and a part of the Fe-LESCO with $x = 0,24$ and $y = 0.05$ were measured at MLF. $\mu$SR is a powerful probe for the study of local magnetism, even in samples that are available only in powder form.
-The asymmetry parameter A($t$) ($\mu$SR time spectrum) given by [F($t$) - $\alpha$B($t$)]/[F($t$) + $\alpha$B($t$)], where F($t$) and B($t$) are the total muon events at time $t$ of the forward and backward counters located in the beamline, respectively, was measured.
-We denote the A($t$) normalized by the initial asymmetry A($t$ = 0) after correcting the counting efficiencies as $\alpha$.
+The asymmetry parameter $A$($t$) ($\mu$SR time spectrum) given by [$F$($t$) - $\alpha B$($t$)], where $F$($t$) and $B$($t$) are the total muon events at time $t$ of the forward and backward counters located in the beamline, respectively, was measured.
+We denote the $A$($t$) normalized by the initial asymmetry $A$($t$ = 0) after correcting the counting efficiencies as $\alpha$.
+In this paper, we show the normalized time spectra after subtracting the background (BG).
+Since we observed the spectrum over a long time range, we estimated the constant BG in each Fe-doped sample so that the BGs of the spectra at the characteristic temperatures, that is, high temperature, low temperature, and near spin glass temperature become the same as each other.
+Then, the temperature-independent BG was subtracted from all the data.